About Sciatica Arthritis Pain, Symptoms & Treatment

 Sciatica might be revealed by a neuromuscular examination of the legs by a physician.
 There may be weakness of knee bending or foot movement, or difficulty bending the foot inward or down.
 Reflexes may be abnormal, with weak or absent ankle-jerk reflex.
 Pain down the leg can be reproduced by lifting the leg straight up off the examining table.

 Tests are guided by the suspected cause of the dysfunction, as suggested by the history, symptoms, and pattern of symptom development.
-They may include various blood tests, x-rays, MRIs, or other tests and procedures.
+They may include various blood tests, x-rays, MRI's or other medical tests and procedures.

 Because sciatica is a symptom of another medical condition, the underlying cause should be identified and treated.